 In 2016, the Oncology Impact Fund was created exclusively for UBS by US-based healthcare fund manager MPM Capital.
 At the time, $471m was raised from the bank’s clients, half of which came from Asia, according to Knoepfel.

 The Oncology Impact Fund invests in companies that are active in cancer research, which includes cures, treatments and early detection.

 One argument against sustainable investments or impact investments is that investors sacrifice returns.
 There is justified skepticism around claims that sustainable or impact products out-perform the broader market.
 However, Knoepfel believes that these investments are on par with traditional investments.

-Taking the US equity market, for example, Knoepfel said that in the last 26 years, the average return and volatility of the S&P 500 is very similar to the those of the MSCI KLD 400 Social Index, which includes 400 US stocks with high ESG ratings and excludes companies whose products have negative social or environmental impact.
+Taking the US equity market, for example, Knoepfel said that in the last 26 years, the average return and volatility of the S&P 500 is very similar to those of the MSCI KLD 400 Social Index, which includes 400 US stocks with high ESG ratings and excludes companies whose products have negative social or environmental impact.